catekui/Sweet-Pizza-Kitchen/README.md

 2. Displays the total cost of pizza.

-3. Displays would you like delivery at a fee and buttons for choosing yes and no
+3. Displays would you like delivery at a fee and buttons for choosing yes and no.

 4. Displays form to enter location, name, and phonenumber if you prefered delivery.

-5. Displays a checkout button
+5. Displays a checkout button.
 ## Development
 Want to contribute?
 Great!